From Product Hilbert Spaces to the Generalized Koopman Operator and the Nonlinear Fundamental Lemma: Conclusions

-In this paper we have presented a product Hilbert space approach to the generalization of the Koopman operator for nonlinear systems with inputs.
-We have proven that there exists a linear infinite-dimensional operator from the tensor product of two Hilbert spaces spanned by state and input observable functions, respectively, to the state Hilbert space, which is a complete Koopman operator for systems with inputs.
-Furthermore, the developed generalized Koopman operator, which leads to an infinite-dimensional bilinear model, was utilized to develop a nonlinear fundamental lemma, which represents nonlinear systems via their trajectories lifted in the product Hilbert space.
-Methods for data-driven finite-dimensional approximations of the generalized Koopman operator were also indicated along with the extension of several popular choices for observable functions.
+In this paper we have presented a product Hilbert space approach to generalizing the Koopman operator for nonlinear systems with inputs.
+We have proven that there exists a well-defined bounded linear operator from the tensor product of two Hilbert spaces spanned by state and input observable functions, respectively, to the state Hilbert space, which yields a generalized, non-measure preserving Koopman operator for systems with inputs.
+Furthermore, the developed generalized Koopman operator, which leads to an exact infinite-dimensional bilinear model, was utilized to develop a nonlinear fundamental lemma.
+Methods for data-driven finite-dimensional approximations of the generalized Koopman operator were also indicated along with two illustrative examples that showcased the improved modeling accuracy and control performance of the developed generalized Koopman operator.

-The developed generalized Koopman framework and corresponding nonlinear fundamental lemma open many opportunities for data-driven control of nonlinear systems, including design of model-based and data-enabled predictive controllers, and of control Lyapunov and barrier functions.
-Additionally, the developed framework extends directly to nonlinear systems with multiple inputs, which opens the door to distributed Koopman operators for interconnected nonlinear systems.
-Future work will purse these directions along with further relaxation of the involved assumptions and development of a computational toolbox that implements the developed method for various observable functions.